 - ¼ to ½ teaspoon garlic powder

-- Salt and pepper to taste (I used white pepper)
+- Salt and pepper to taste

 Instructions

 - On a large non-stick skillet, add the oil, sliced green onion, and a pinch of salt.
-Turn on the heat and cook the green onions until they are tender and the oil is fragrant about 2 to 3 minutes.
+Turn on the heat and cook the green onions until they are tender and the oil is fragrant, about 2 to 3 minutes.

-- When the white of the egg starts to turn white but still runny, add the cooked quinoa to the pan.
+- When the white of the egg starts to turn white but is still runny, add the cooked quinoa to the pan.
 Mix until the quinoa and eggs are well mixed.

 - Add the liquid aminos and garlic powder.
 Mix until everything is well incorporated.
 Season with salt and pepper to taste.